Table of Contents

 Don’t be afraid to practice by doing a video of yourself.
 Listen to your voice and tone.
 Watch your demeanor and body language.
 Ask someone to critique you.
 Stay positive, sit straight, and sound confident.

-Practice for real by calling your cable company, asking for a reduced bill, negotiating your interest rate on your credit card, asking for a reduced price for a used or new car, for example.
+Practice for real by calling all your service providers, after doing research about their plans and pricing.
+Start with your cable company, asking for a reduced bill, negotiating your interest rate on your credit card, asking for a reduced price for a used or new car, for example.
 Be armed with information before you make the call.
 Imagine the power of reducing costs by practicing your negotiation!

 A 2019 Glassdoor survey found 40% of employees–39% of men and 42% of women–accepted their salary offer and did not negotiate in their current or most recent job.
 These statistics reflect better gender parity, a significant change from the March 2016 survey when 59% of employees–52% of men and 68% of women– accepted their salary without negotiation.
 Women have further to go and should be able to say “No.”